dwightjack/wok-pkgs/docs/packages/core/cli.md

 ## Deploy Hosts and Targets

-Wok lets you define multiple remote host definitions and choose your host target for deploy at execution time.
+Wok lets you define multiple remote host definitions and choose your deploy host target at execution time.

-To define a remote host add it to the `hosts` key in your configuration file (`wok.config.js`).
+To define a remote host, add it to the `hosts` key in your configuration file (`wok.config.js`).

 ```js
 module.exports = {